Red Rain (2025 film): Promotion and release

-On December 10, 2024, Hanoi Radio Television unveiled a 47-second sneak peek of the film featuring scenes of South Vietnam soldiers evacuating civilians, and North Vietnam soldiers' infirmary.
+On December 10, 2024, Hanoi Radio Television unveiled a 47-second sneak peek of the film featuring scenes of ARVN soldiers evacuating civilians, and PAVN infirmary.
 On January 28, 2025, Vietnamese People's Army Cinematography posted a New Year's greeting from the cast, which revealed some of its members including Châu Hà Yến Nhi, Trần Lực, Hứa Vĩ Văn, and Phương Nam.
 On April 22, Galaxy Studio released a teaser trailer which revealed all seven members of Squad 1.
 On July 17, a second teaser trailer and a number of promotional posters were released.
 The film's release date was also announced to be August 22, despite having been originally scheduled for September 2, 2025, the 80th anniversary of Vietnam's independence.
 The same day, Vietnamese People's Army Cinematography hosted a promotional event for the film, where 40 behind-the-scenes photos and a scale model of the set were displayed.
-Between the 11th and 13th of August, the film's official trailer and theatrical release posters were published.
+Between the 11th and 13 August, the film's official trailer and theatrical release posters were published.
 Red Rain became available for pre-sale on August 14 before premiering on August 18.
 Due to the film's initial box office success, Betting with Ghost: The Gem Hunter, another Vietnamese film set for release close to it on August 28, was delayed to September 5.